hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 ## Example Usage

 This example provisions a basic Managed Kubernetes Cluster.
-Other examples of the `azurerm_kubernetes_cluster` resource can be found in [the `./examples/kubernetes` directory within the Github Repository](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/kubernetes).
+Other examples of the `azurerm_kubernetes_cluster` resource can be found in [the `./examples/kubernetes` directory within the GitHub Repository](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/kubernetes).

 An example on how to attach a specific Container Registry to a Managed Kubernetes Cluster can be found in the docs for [azurerm_container_registry](container_registry.html).